mivinci/libx/README.md

 int sockfd = udp_bind(NULL, 8080);
 ```

-Connect a local UDP socket to a remote one (usually on client side) so that you can use `recv` and `send` to transmit data from and to the other end.
-Otherwise, you have use `recvfrom` and `sendto` each time with a specific address.
+Connect a local UDP socket to a remote one (usually on client side) so that you can use `recv` or `send` system calls to transmit data from or to the other end.
+Otherwise, you have to use `recvfrom` and `sendto` each time with a specific address.

 ```c
 int err = udp_connect("8.8.8.8", 53);